 or call (800) SBC-VOTE or (800) 722-8683.

-The Elections Division provides an opportunity for groups to staff a precinct board or Polling Place and earn money for their organization.
-Santa Barbara County Elections currently works with several churches and service organizations whose members donate their time on Election Day to work at a Polling Place and process voters.
+The Elections Division provides an opportunity for nonprofit groups to staff a precinct board or Polling Place and earn money for their organization.
+Santa Barbara County Elections currently works with several service organizations whose members donate their time on Election Day to work at a Polling Place and process voters.
 The money is then paid directly to the organization.

 The level of commitment for an individual organization depends on the number of members.
-It is the organization's responsibility to fill each position and to inform their workers that their wages are to be donated.
+It is the organization's responsibility to fill each position and to inform their workers their wages are to be donated.
 The organization is required to give the names of the workers to the Santa Barbara County Elections approximately one month prior to Election Day.

 For new Adopt-a-Poll organizations, volunteers will be assigned to work at various polling places throughout the area for their first election.
 Once the volunteers are experienced, they can be assigned to work together at the same facility for subsequent elections.